Top 10 Email Disclaimer DOs & DON’Ts

 5. DO add disclaimers to internal email

 The internal disclaimer text should be different from an external disclaimer.
-For instance, for internal mail, the virus and contact issues are not so relevant, but the confidentiality and employer’s liability aspects are all the more important to disclaim against.
+For instance, computer viruses and being liable for any damage is not really applicable to internal emails.
+However, the confidentiality and employer’s liability aspects are all the more important to disclaim against.

-You can include a global internal disclaimer that gets added to every internal email or you can create user/departmental based internal disclaimers.
-There have been a number of lawsuits that have occurred due to internal circulation of offensive emails.
+You can include a global internal disclaimer that gets added to every internal email or create user/departmental based internal disclaimers.
+This way, it highlight that internal emails are solely for employee consumption only.
+It is important to note there have actually been lawsuits due to the internal circulation of offensive emails.

 6. DON’T think you won’t get punished for not having one

-Few businesses are thrilled about having to use disclaimers, but many have been hurt by ignoring them.
-You need to ensure you keep up-to-date with any law changes and update your email disclaimer accordingly.
+Few businesses are thrilled about having to use email disclaimers, but many have been hurt by ignoring them.
+You need to ensure you keep up to date with any law changes and update your email disclaimer accordingly.